William Henry Allen: Capturing the Matilda

+Death

+Argus was intercepted by HMS Pelican on August 14, 1813 and captured after Allen lost a leg.
+Taken prisoner along with his ship and crew, Allen was brought to Plymouth, England, where he died on August 18 of his injuries.
+Allen was buried with full military honors in the churchyard of St Andrew's Church, Plymouth.

 Legacy

 In 1814 a small row galley was named the USS Allen in his honor.

 The destroyer USS Allen (DD-66) was also named after him.
 The Allen served during World War I and was present at Pearl Harbor during the attack on December 7, 1941.
 The Allen was the oldest destroyer in the Navy during World War II.
 She was assigned to training duties and spent the remainder of the war at Pearl Harbor.
 After the war, she was decommissioned and sold for scrap.